 Microsoft Office 365 at U-M may not be used with sensitive university data, with the exception of Student Education Records (regulated by FERPA).
 Careful use of this data, in accordance with university policies and FERPA regulations, allows Microsoft Office 365 at U-M to be used by the students in, and instructors for, a class.

-While Microsoft Office 365 at U-M is secure, it does not comply with some specific regulatory and U-M policy requirements for many types of sensitive regulated data.
+While Microsoft Office 365 at U-M is secure, our agreement with Microsoft does not provide for compliance with some specific regulatory and U-M policy requirements for many types of sensitive regulated data.
 Find more specifics about U-M's approach to the cloud and data security in Safely Use Sensitive Data in the Cloud.

 University experts and stakeholders will continue to review Microsoft Office 365 at U-M to determine whether it might be permitted for use with additional sensitive data types at a later time.